myc37/fdps/README.md

 #### 4. Seed database

-The local database will need to be set up and seed.
+The local database will need to be set up and seeded.
 ```
 npx prisma migrate dev
 npx prisma db seed